intellifi-nl/push-doc/spot_protocol.md

 At this moment all spots use the [JSON spot protocol](spot_protocol_json.md), in the coming months we will switch to the way more effecient [PB spot protocol](spot_protocol_pb.md).

 In the rest of the document we will refer to these protocols as the `spot protocol`.
-Both HTTP and Telnet are just a way to 'transfer' the protocol, so it doesn't matter if we are talking about JSON or PB.
-The examples will show the JSON protocol because it's human readable and because it's the only protocol that we have implemented at this very moment.
+Both HTTP and Telnet are just a way to 'transfer' the used `spot protocol`, so it doesn't matter if we are talking about JSON or PB.
+The examples will show the JSON protocol because it's human readable.

 HTTP
 ----

-HTTP comes with a lot of overhead if you would do a single post for every spot event (a spot can easily generate more than 100 events per second).
+HTTP comes with a lot of overhead if you would do a single post for every event (a spot can easily generate more than 100 events per second).
 The required headers for every post are responsible for this.
-That's why we encode the events with the spot protocol.
+That's why we encode the events with the earlier mentioned `spot protocol`.
 It allows us to send multiple events in a single post action.
-We are basically wrapping the described spot protocol into HTTP.
+We are basically wrapping the `spot protocol` into HTTP.

 We are using an extension of HTTP 1.1 to push events to the server as fast as possible.
 This is called [chunked encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 An HTTP post is started and kept 'open' for 1 second.
-Every event that is generated is directly written to the socket as a seperate chunk.
+Every event that is generated is directly written to the socket as one or more chunks (depending on size).
 The HTTP endpoint at the server is served by a [Node.js](http://nodejs.org/) application.
 Node.js has an event based architecture and directly provides us with events as chunks come in.
-As soon as the HTTP post is 'finished' by the spot the server can write the downstream events (or commands) to the spot (if any avaialble).
+As soon as the running HTTP post is 'finished' by the spot the server can write the downstream events (or commands) to the spot (if any avaialble).
+The spot immeditaly starts a new 'streaming' HTTP post whenever possible.
 This approach gives serious presendence to upstream events, for now this is a good thing.
 Almost all events are upstream.
 Pleae take a look at the last paragraph for planned improvements on this approach.

 A big advantage of HTTP is that additional information can be encoded in the headers.
-We do add the software version of the spot and the spot protocol version.
-As shown in the example that was acquired with spot number 203:
+We do add the software version of the client (in the `User-Agent` header) and we add the used `spot protocol` that is used (in the `Accept` and `Content-type` headers):

+* JSON spot protocol: `text/x-intellifi-events`
+* PB spot protocol: `application/x-intellifi-events-pb`

+Here you can see an example with spot 203, only the event uploading is shown.
+The server answer is not shown:

 ```HTTP
 POST /api/spots/203/events/ HTTP/1.1